The Paradox of Adam and Eve

 "When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it."

-Eve wanted to eat the fruit since it was:
+Eve saw the fruit was:

 1) Good for food (it looked edible and nutritious),